ratticon/fah-teamstats/README.md

 `print_team_data(team_ids=[1,2,3])`

-Run the script with `python fah-teamstats.py`
+Then run the script without appending a team number to the command.

 Enjoy, and keep on foldin'!